-When removing or servicing any gas appliance, close the main gas valve on the propane tank to prevent dangerous gas leakage that could result in an explosion and possible serious injury.
+When removing or servicing any gas appliance, close the main gas valve on the propane tank before disconnecting the appliance to prevent dangerous gas leakage that could result in an explosion and possible serious injury.
 If a gas leak is suspected, have the system inspected and repaired by a qualified service technician as soon as possible.